dan123456-eng/SQL_COM_JS_CRUD/README.md

 # SQL_COM_JS_CRUD
-CRUD with html and sql.
+CRUD with html, css and sql.